 Scoop the soft dough into the pan, leveling it as much as possible.
 Cover the bread, and let it rise for about an hour.

 It should just be crowned over the rim of the pan—if you’re using an 8 1/2” x 4 1/2” loaf pan.
-If you use a 9” x 5” loaf pan, which has 30% more capacity, obviously it won’t crown over the rim.
+If you use a 9” x 5” loaf pan, which has 15% more capacity, it probably won’t crown over the rim.
 Neither will the loaf be shaped as nicely.

 Bake the bread in a preheated 400°F oven for about 22 minutes.
 Really, just 22 minutes.
 The interior of the loaf will read 190°F on an instant-read thermometer.
 If it doesn’t, let it bake till it does, but don’t over-bake; this bread is designed to be moist inside.